Employee Assistance Program Guidelines

 The EAP Service Provider can provide training and staff development services.

-Any School or Section within the University can request specific training sessions be arranged for their staff members by contacting the EAP Coordinator.
+Any school or section within the University can request specific training sessions be arranged for their staff members by contacting the Injury Management and Wellbeing Coordinator.

 Confidentiality and reporting